 God wants to be friend to us.
 I don't mean "friend" in a sloppy way.
 And I certainly don't mean friend in the virtual "Facebook" kind of way.
-Becoming a friend to someone is much more than a click on a computer keyboard so that that person gets listed as "friend" on your Facebook page.
+Becoming a friend to someone is much more than a click on a computer keyboard.